pjotrp/bioruby-alignment/README.md

   end
 ```

-With amino acid aa_aln and nucleotide nt_aln loaded, the library
+We included a version (of course).
+With amino acid aa_aln and
-version of pal2nal includes validation
+nucleotide nt_aln loaded, the library version of pal2nal includes
+validation

 ```ruby
   aln = aa_aln.pal2nal(nt_aln, :codon_table => 3, :do_validate => true)
 ```

 resulting in the codon alignment.
+A command line
+[pal2nal](./bin/pal2nal) is also available on installing the gem.

 ### Phylogeny